openaire/guidelines-literature-repositories/docs/field_citationtitle.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The title name of the container (e.g. journal, book, conference) this work is published in.
+This property is considered to be part of the bibliographic citation.

 Property citationTitle (R, 0-1)
 -------------------------------